-The Village's governmental funds reported combining ending fund balances of \$7,281,412, which is \$930,785 or 14.7 percent, higher than last year's total of \$6,350,627.
-Of the \$7,281,412 total, \$4,116,801, or approximately 56.5 percent, of the fund balance constitutes unassigned fund balance.
+The Village's governmental funds reported combining ending fund balances of \$9,829,314, which is \$2,547,902 or 35.0 percent, higher than last year's total of \$7,281,412.
+Of the \$9,829,314 total, \$5,144,801, or approximately 52.3 percent, of the fund balance constitutes unassigned fund balance.

-The General Fund reported a positive change in fund balance for the year of \$1,120,962, an increase of 36.1 percent.
-This was due to more property taxes being received in the current year and the receipt of the CARES grant, which was not budgeted for in the current year.
-Also, the General Fund had a \$137,000 transfer out to Community Capital Fund for capital related expenditures paid by the Fund in the current fiscal year, in addition to a transfer of \$335,797 to the Water and Sewer Fund to fund the early payoff of the 2008 Debt Certificates.
+The General Fund reported a positive change in fund balance for the year of \$1,293,528, an increase of 30.6 percent.
+This was due to more property taxes and intergovernmental revenues being received in the current year.
+Also, the General Fund had a \$142,000 transfer out to Community Capital Fund for capital related expenditures paid by the Fund in the current fiscal year, in addition to a transfer of \$200,000 to the Water and Sewer Fund for future capital related expenses.
 These variances are further outlined on the General Fund Schedule of Revenues, Expenditures and Changes in Fund Balance.

 The General Fund is the chief operating fund of the Village.
-At April 30, 2021, unassigned fund balance in the General Fund was \$4,116,801, which represents 97.3 percent of the total fund balance of the General Fund.
+At April 30, 2022, unassigned fund balance in the General Fund was \$5,144,801, which represents 93.2 percent of the total fund balance of the General Fund.
 As a measure of the General Fund's liquidity, it may be useful to compare unassigned fund balance to total fund expenditures.
-Unassigned fund balance in the General Fund represents approximately 109.5 percent of total General Fund expenditures.
+Unassigned fund balance in the General Fund represents approximately 125.3 percent of total General Fund expenditures.

-The Motor Fuel Tax Fund reported a surplus for the year of \$191,740 for the year, or 30.2 percent.
-This increase is due to decreased spending on road resurfacing in 2021.
+The Motor Fuel Tax Fund reported a surplus for the year of \$849,642 for the year, or 102.7 percent.
+This increase is due to decreased spending on road resurfacing in 2022.

-The Retirement Fund reported a surplus for the year of \$19,490 or 31.0 percent.
-This increase is due to more property tax revenue received in the current year compared to expenditures of \$164,090 in the current year.
+The Retirement Fund reported a surplus for the year of \$45,280 or 55.0 percent.
+This increase is due to more property tax revenue received in the current year compared to expenditures of \$148,438 in the current year.

-The Community Capital Fund reported a deficit for the year of \$399,422, or 16.1 percent.
-This decrease is due to current capital projects expenditures exceeding fundings from the General Fund and current year revenues.
+The Community Capital Fund reported a surplus for the year of \$168,341, or 8.1 percent.
+This increase is due to transfers from the General Fund and the Water and Sewer Fund to help fund current and future capital related expenditures.